jeffreykegler/old_kollos/notes/misc/strand.md

    Call its parent dotted rule, `parent-dr`.

-* Add the corresponding left inter-split rule as a node of the left subtree.
+* Add the corresponding left inter-split rule as a node of the left strand.
    Call this new node, `new-node`,

 Next, for every `new-node` in the list